usdaud/algotradinglib.github.io/en/pedia/r/robust_statistics_in_trading.md

 Traditional [Mean-Variance Optimization](../m/mean-variance_optimization.md) (MVO) is susceptible to estimation errors in the inputs (expected returns and covariances).
 [Robust optimization](../r/robust_optimization.md) frameworks incorporate robust statistics to mitigate the impact of extreme values and improve the resilience of portfolios.
 Methods like Robust MVO and Conditional Value at Risk (CVaR) offer superior performance by accommodating the empirical characteristics of financial returns.

 ### Algorithmic Trading Strategies
 Robust statistical methods enhance the robustness of [trading algorithms](../t/trading_algorithms.md).
-For instance, robust time series models like the Robust Autoregressive (RAR) models and methods employing robust principal component analysis (RPCA) better handle anomalous patterns and noise, leading to more reliable execution of algorithmic strategies.
+For instance, robust time series models like the Robust Autoregressive (RAR) models and methods employing robust [principal component analysis](../p/principal_component_analysis_(pca).md) (RPCA) better handle anomalous patterns and noise, leading to more reliable execution of algorithmic strategies.

 ## Case Studies and Practical Applications